michael-marcal/brag/README.md

 1. **Guided Interview Process** - Prompts you with specific questions to capture the full context of your accomplishment
 2. **Automated Drafting** - Uses a specialized AI agent to transform your responses into a well-structured entry
+3. **Automated Review & Feedback** - A reviewer agent analyzes your draft for spelling, grammar, impact metrics, and overall quality
+4. **Iterative Refinement** - System prompts for additional metrics if needed and creates improved versions based on feedback
-3. **Organized Storage** - Automatically saves entries with date-stamped filenames for easy retrieval
+5. **Organized Storage** - Automatically saves entries with date-stamped filenames for easy retrieval

 ## Getting Started